Wisconsin Badgers football: Minnesota

 Badgers celebrating their win by carrying Paul Bunyan's Axe around the stadium after the 2009 game.

-The UW-U of M series is the nation's most-played rivalry in Division I FBS football and has been played continuously since 1907.
+The UW-U of M series is the nation's most-played rivalry in Division I FBS football and has been played annually since 1907.
 Much prestige was always associated with the game, and its significance was emphasized with its place on the schedule.
 Between 1933 and 1982, the Wisconsin-Minnesota game was always the final regular-season contest for each school.
 The series took an added twist in 1948 when more than state bragging rights were on the line.
 After a 16-0 setback that season, the Wisconsin lettermen's group, the National 'W' Club, presented Minnesota with an axe wielded by Paul Bunyan.
 He was the mythical giant of Midwestern lumber camps.
-Each year since, the winner of the annual battle between the Big Ten rivals is presented with Paul Buynan's axe, complete with scores inscribed on the handle, for display on its campus.
-Wisconsin leads the series at 63-62-8.
+Each year since, the winner of the annual battle between the Big Ten rivals is presented with Paul Bunyan's axe, complete with scores inscribed on the handle, for display on its campus.
+Minnesota leads the series at 64-63-8.